 The SCDLeL shall be composed of a sufficient number of elected faculty senators to conduct business. (see SR 1.4.1.1.2) The voting faculty membership of the committee shall be generally representative of the colleges with active distance learning or eLearning programs.

-Student Members
+Voting Student Members

+[US: 9/11/2023]

 There shall be two voting student members who must be enrolled in online courses or have experience with online courses.